Dream Therapy

 Dreams are window in our soul.
 Dreams are the medium through which our Subconscious and Unconscious mind communicates with us.
 It brings up our shadows and traits that need to be healed and sometimes it also tells us also tells us what is in store for us, in the future.
 Warns us about things we are overlooking in our everyday life.
 Often when a past life is ready for healing, it surfaces in our dreamscape.
 Unresolved trauma, hidden secrets and passive side show up as well.

 Every person has their own unique visual vocabulary, dream motifs to depict inner landscape and fears, emotions and yes shadows.
 That is the beauty and mysticism of dreams.
-It’s the language of subconscious that our conscious mind reads and interprets according to its level of awareness.
+It’s the language of the subconscious that our conscious mind reads and interprets according to its level of awareness.

 What are Dreams?